Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Related Work

 \subsection{Place Recognition and Localization}

-Outdoor visual place recognition has been studied for many years for visual localization in autonomous driving or loop closure detection of SLAM, in which the most similar images are retrieved from key frame database for query images.
-Traditional feature descriptors are aggregated for image retrieval \cite{jegou2010aggregating,galvez2012bags,shi2019mixed,cummins2008fab}, and have successfully addressed most cases of loop closure detection in visual SLAM \cite{mur2017orb} without significant environmental changes.
+Outdoor visual place recognition has been studied for many years and could be directly used for visual localization in autonomous driving or loop closure detection of SLAM, in which the most similar images are retrieved from database for query images.
+Traditional local feature descriptors are aggregated for image retrieval \cite{jegou2010aggregating,galvez2012bags,shi2019mixed,cummins2008fab}, and have successfully addressed most cases of loop closure detection in real-time visual SLAM \cite{mur2017orb,milford2012seqslam} without significant environmental changes.
 VLAD \cite{jegou2010aggregating} is the most successful man-made feature for place recognition and has been extended to different versions.
-NetVLAD\cite{arandjelovic2017netvlad} extracts deep features through VLAD-like network architecture.
-DenseVLAD \cite{torii201824} presents impressive results through extracting multi-scale SIFT descriptor for aggregation under drastic perceptual variance.
-To reduce the false positive rates of single feature-based methods, sequence-based place recognition \cite{milford2012seqslam,siam2017fast} are proposed for real-time loop closure for SLAM.
+NetVLAD\cite{arandjelovic2017netvlad} extract deep features through VLAD-like network architecture.
+DenseVLAD \cite{torii201824} presents impressive results through extracting multi-scale SIFT descriptor for VLAD\cite{jegou2010aggregating} under drastic perceptual variance.

+Since convolutional neural networks (CNNs) has successfully addressed many tasks in computer vision \cite{xing2018advances}, long-term visual place recognition and localization have significantly developed assisted with CNNs \cite{arandjelovic2017netvlad,chen2017deep,jenicek2019no}.
+To cope with the challenging perceptual changes, many recent works follow the pipeline of learning the robust deep representation through neural networks together with semantic \cite{naseer2017semantics,stenborg2018long}, geometric\cite{piasco2019learning}, context-aware information\cite{kim2017learned,chen2018learning,xin2019localizing}, \textit{etc.}.
+Although attentive information could be learned through biological visual attention \cite{wang2017hierarchical}, most of these methods mainly adopt end-to-end training manner, the representation features are directly trained as global place-specific features with the aid of auxiliary information which is effort-cost to obtain.
+Inspired by classification activation map \cite{zhou2016learning,selvaraju2017grad,chattopadhay2018grad} in visual explanation of CNN, we introduce the notion of activation map to image retrieval problem, which could be intuitively regarded as the classification problem of infinite place classes by replacing the class score with the similarity of image pairs.